 Chatfield is a conservation biologist and herpetologist whose works to reduce human impact on wildlife.
-His research focuses on the population ecology of endangered wood turtle populations, the impacts of introduced pathogens on amphibians, and the restoration of the iconic American chestnut tree.
+His research focuses on the population ecology of endangered wood turtle populations and the impacts of introduced pathogens on amphibians.
 The majority of his recent work takes place in Maine, filling critical knowledge gaps to manage and conserve threatened species.
 Visit Chatfield’s biography to learn more.

 Chatfield’s work is supported by:

 - School of Biology and Ecology at the College of Natural Sciences, Forestry and Agriculture

 - Maine Agricultural and Forest Experiment Station

 - Current project: Population-Level Ecology and Conservation of Maine’s Herpetofauna.
 McIntire-Stennis Project Number ME042301.